PinkR1ver/pinkr1ver.github.io/_posts/2022-04-06-data-type-is-medical-image-normalization-trap.md

   - Deep learning
   - MRI
   - BME
-description: data type is not always thbe normalization standard
+description: data type is not always the normalization standard
-subtitle: data type is not always thbe normalization standard
+subtitle: data type is not always the normalization standard
 ---

 # Background